Computer Keyboard

 - identify the cursor

-- recognise the basic keys on a keyboard
+- recognise the basic keys on the keyboard.

-- Few children will be able to use the basic keys of the computer keyboard easily
+Some children will be able to recognise the basic keys of the computer keyboard.

-- Some children will be able to recognise the basic keys of the computer keyboard.
+Few children will be able to easily tell the functions of the keys of the computer keyboard.

 Technology